-- tion f evaluated at n, but instead it is a shorthand for the function itself (leaving out ' domain and codomain and only giving the - 2.
-In this context f(n) does not mean the func-3.
-This is particularly useful if you do not want to ignore constant factors.
-For example the median of n elements can be determined using $\frac{3}{2}n + o(n)$ comparisons. rule of correspondence of the function).
+- 2. In this context f(n) does not mean the function f evaluated at n, but instead it is a shorthand for the function itself (leaving out do-1 - to ignore constant factors.
+For example the median of n elements can be determined main and codomain and only giving the rule using $\frac{3}{2}n + o(n)$ comparisons. of correspondence of the function).